 This post about my sourdough bread journey has been a long time coming.
 I’ve been working so hard to perfect my process, and although many have been begging for me to share my recipe, I didn’t want to post it when it wasn’t up to standards.
 I can confidently say that I have the best-tasting sourdough bread recipe for you to try.
-This won’t be the end of my sourdough bread recipes, and I plan to share many more posts about starters, discard recipes, sourdough bread flavors scoring, and more.
+But this is just the beginning – I have more sourdough bread recipes coming your way, including posts on starters, discard recipes, sourdough bread flavors, scoring techniques, and more.

 The Best Golden Sourdough Bread Recipe | Easy for Beginners

 It typically takes me 24 hours to make my bread from start to finish (from feeding my starter to baking) 24 hours sounds like a high-maintenance process, but I promise it’s not.
 There are a lot of hours where you just leave the bread alone to rise or leave the starter alone to activate.
 The process can be customized to fit any kind of schedule.
 The more you bake sourdough bread, the more you’ll find your groove when it comes to a timeline that works for you.